The Hidden Dangers in Kitchen Sponges

 According to Dr. Philip Tierno, clinical professor of microbiology and pathology at the University of New York, “the dirtiest thing you have in your home is the little sponge you use to wash the dishes, more than the toilet seat or trash bin.”

 This object is composed of small holes that help remove residues, but also retain dirt and microorganisms present during the cleaning process.

-Food residue that is absorbed into the sponge can linger for a long time when it is not disinfected properly.
+Food residue that is absorbed into the sponge can linger for a long time when it isn’t disinfected properly.
 Every 20 minutes that a sponge stays wet, more new bacteria develops.

 You might think that by using dish soap the sponge is clean and is safe to use on your dishes.
 However, it’s not enough as the product cannot completely eliminate all pathogens found on the inside of the sponge along with food residue.

 The best way to avoid illness from a sponge full of dirty bacteria is through disinfection.

 It may seem a little paradoxical that you have to clean an item that you use for cleaning, but the truth is that it’s necessary and is an effective way to eliminate bacteria.

 In a study conducted by the United States Agricultural Research Service (ARS) in 2007, several experiments were carried out to determine the most effective way to remove pathogens that accumulate on kitchen sponges.

 The first thing they did was soak sponges at room temperature in a solution containing ground beef in order to provide the microbes needed for the study.